bakankaya/pixel-paint/README.md

 - shading
 - save file option
 - center and maybe pointers to use a ruler
+- responsive, for small screens, small grid and options in hamburger menu

 And some ideas to improve: